alan-platform/alan-platform.github.io/pages/tutorials/model tutorial.md

 <tutorial folder: ./_tutorial/step_10/>

 ## The End
 With this we like to end this introductory tutorial into the model language and hopefully begin your journey in the world of Alan.
 There is still a lot to discover.
-And "exercise makes perfect" (in Dutch:"Oefening baart kuntst").
+And "exercise makes perfect" (in Dutch:"Oefening baart kunst").
 Enjoy!